Minimum hight and age requirements

 Tables and barbeque area

 We have a barbeque area right in the middle of our park.
-The barbeque is free to use, and we also provide equipment such as wood/brackets and lighting equipment, you just have to bring the food to prepare.
+The barbeque is free to use, but you have to bring your own equipment such as wood/brackets and lighting equipment, as well as food to prepare.
 There is also plenty of seating areas where you can enjoy your food and drinks.